pauljoohyunkim/peanutbutterFM/README.md

 ```

-If you are on Windows, currently a minor tweak is needed.
-This will be fixed at a later time.

 ### Configuration
 If you open pb.conf, you will various configurations.
 Try tweaking them to see how it affects the program at launch.